kdafov/aws-configurations/README.md

-# Python script connected to a chatbot which is created using AWS Lex, AWS Kendra used for document parsing, and serverless architecture (AWS Lambda) to provide a natural language processing conversations

-Python script: Simple script to send questions to the chatbot and retrieve answers\
+# AWS Configuration file featuring AWS Lex,

-AWS Lex: Chatbot interface with multiple configurations for the best user experience\
+*AWS Lex*: Chatbot interface with multiple configurations for the best user experience\
-AWS Lambda: Serverless functions that will link all AWS components AWS Kendra: A service that will scrape web pages
+*AWS Lambda*: Serverless functions that will link all AWS components *AWS Kendra*: A service that will scrape web pages and/or PDF files to match content to input word and return matched content

 ## Create a bot with AWS Lex
 1. Go to AWS Lex Console and create a new bot